-PE 180 Physical Education (Women)

-I hour each term
+PE 180 Physical Education (Women) 1 hour each term A variety of activities taught for physiological and recreational values.
+Special

 A variety of activities taught for physiological and recreational values.
-Special sections for restricted and corrective work.
-A total of five terms required for all lower-division wamen students.
-3 hours a week.
+Special sections for restricted and corrective work, A total of five terms required for all lower-division wamen students.
+3 hours a week,

-PE 190 Physical Education (Men)

-A variety of activities taught for physiological and recreational values.
+PE 190 Physical Education (Men) 1 hour each term A variety of activities taught for physiological and recreational values.
 Special sections for restricted and corrective work.
 A total of five terms required for all lower-division men students.
 3 hours a week.